rotunda-uvap/uvapweb/content/news/rotunda-imprint-seeking-user-feedback-for-its-american-history-collection/index.md

 > Fill out the survey here: <https://www.surveymonkey.com/r/RJLQMQX>

-\**note: this survey is related only to content within its Rotunda academic editions, not the open-access [Founders Online](https://founders.archives.gov/) site with content deriving from the Rotunda collection.*
+\**note: this survey is related only to content within our Rotunda academic editions, not the open-access [Founders Online](https://founders.archives.gov/) site with content deriving from the Rotunda collection.*

 **About Rotunda:**